Sriwijaya Air Flight 182: Flight timeline

 Flight 182 was scheduled to depart from Soekarno–Hatta International Airport at 13:40 WIB (06:40 UTC), and to arrive at Supadio International Airport in Pontianak, West Kalimantan, at 15:00 WIB (08:00 UTC).
 Departure was delayed by monsoon rains, and Flight 182 took off from runway 25R at 14:36 local time (07:36 UTC).
 Due to the delay, it was expected to land in Pontianak at 15:50 WIB (08:50 UTC).

 The aircraft departed on a standard instrument departure with a clearance to climb to 29000 ft.
-During its climb, Flight 182 went off course to the northwest.
-Air traffic control (ATC) asked the crew about the deviation and got no response.
-A few seconds later, the aircraft dropped off radar.

-After being instructed by the ATC to stop climbing to 11,000 ft, Captain Afwan lowered the target altitude and entered it into the autopilot.
-To compensate for the altitude decrease, as descending would cause an increase in airspeed, the autothrottle moved the levers back, to maintain the intended airspeed.
-The left lever moved backwards, while the right lever stayed in place due to the opening of the torque switch.
+After being instructed by the ATC to pause their ascent at 11,000 ft, Captain Afwan entered the revised altitude into the autopilot.
+To level the aircraft off, the autothrottle attempted to move the levers back.
+While the left lever moved backwards, the right lever remained stuck at climb power due to excessive friction in the throttle control cable.